shwetajain1022/Energy-Consumption-Trends-And-Forecast/README.md

-# Project-4

-# GENERATING ELECTRICITY: RENEWABLES & NON-RENEWABLES
+# Project : Electricity Production Trends and Forecast (RENEWABLES & NON-RENEWABLES)

-# Group Members: Shweta Jain, Mohsen Farrokhrouz, Oliver King
+# Group Members: Shweta Jain, Mohsen Farrokhrouz

-# Research Questions:
-    1. What proportion of electricity generation will renewable sources account for by 2025?
-    2. Does wealth (GDP per capita) have a significant influence on electricity consumption?
-    3. What is the outlook for solar-based electricity generation in Australia (to 2025)?

 # Approach to Answering Research Questions:
      - Provide initial overview of electricity production and consumption, by generation type, for a range of countries/regions/continents.